ihavethatonvinyl/blog/content/essays/the-love-songs-of-our-lives.md

 The song begins with a completely opposite focus on the guy’s struggle to express his love.
 The music is midtempo, and the instruments combine with the lyrics to mimic the swirling anxious feeling you get when wondering if your feelings are being reciprocated.

 Then, like the sun bursting through the clouds, the chorus launches.
-The music is uptempo with a sing-a-long melody and lyrics.
+The music is uptempo with a sing-along melody and lyrics.
 The guy still can’t express those feelings to the person he loves, but he manages to find a way to tell you, the listener.
 You find yourself overwhelmed with an indescribable emotion—part longing, sentimentality, amusement, joy, and sometimes even bewilderment.
 You might smile to yourself, laugh out loud, or even tear up.
 In the song he calls it “magic,” but we all know it’s love.

 *Liam Cannon, a records manager, lives in south Florida, with his lovely wife, Ann, and their neighborhood celebrity dog, Clover.*